tonypr/CryptoBalance/README.md

 ![CryptoBalance results](/resources/sample.png?raw=true")

+## Security Concerns

+You should verify any code that you download online from the internet.
+I mean, who's to say that running `python3 main.py` doesn't try to install a client on your computer that I control?
+You should check this code to make sure it meets your standard for what you allow on your computer.
+Most importantly, you should also be aware of the dependencies of this project.
+These include:
+- `gdax` library
+- `coinbase` library

+These libraries are used in this repo in order to connect to the corresponding servers for each client.
+However, nothing stops them from changing their code and storing your API keys or storing the results for that matter.
+This is a huge security concern if you feel that the amount you have invested in cryptocurrencies would make you into a valuable target.
+I make no guarantee about the intentions of those libraries.
+In fact, I may replace them with my own functionality here so that there's no external dependency.

 ## Versioning

 This project uses [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).